-Fund financial statements (starting on page 12) report the County's operations in more detail than the governmentwide statements by providing information about the County's most significant funds.
+What we do in life touches others.
+Email: rgmartin@co.dawson.tx.us Fund financial statements (starting on page 12) report the County's operations in more detail than the governmentwide statements by providing information about the County's most significant funds.
 For governmental activities, these statements tell how services were financed in the short term as well as what resources remain for future spending.
 They reflect the flow of current financial resources and supply the basis for tax levies and the appropriations budget.
 The fiduciary statements provide financial information about activities for which the County acts solely as a trustee or agent for the benefit of other county funds or those outside of the County.
-They show what assets these funds have and who they belong to.
+They show what assets these funds have and to whom they belong.